guardian/recommendations/github.md

 If none of the above topics fit your need, a PR should be opened to add the new topic to this list before use.

+## Repository contents

+There are three tiers of information, defined below.
+In short:
+  - Never commit secret information
+  - Avoid private information in public repositories

+### Public
+Things we could happily put on the front page of the Guardian.

+Examples:
+  - source code
+  - diagrams
+  - architecture decision records

+### Private
+Things we do not want to be common knowledge, but knowing them does not directly compromise anything.

+Generally this means that knowing that detail would make an exploit (technical or people-wise) easier to achieve, especially when combining a few of them.

+Not for public repositories.
+Fine for private repositories.

+Examples:
+  - AWS account IDs
+  - S3 bucket names

+### Secret
+Information that directly causes problems!
+These should be kept out of VCS completely.

+Secrets should be rotated regularly.

+If leaked, it is a security incident and the [incident doc] should be followed.

+Examples:
+  - API keys
+  - Passwords
+  - Authentication tokens

 <!-- only links below here -->